-\begin{proof}[Proof of Theorem A] The existence of isometric realization of $ds^2$ as a frontal map has been proved.
+If $\gamma$ is a characteristic curve parametrizing $A_2$ semi-definite points, then by \cite[(2.2) and (2.3)]{MSUY} the limiting normal curvature $\kappa_\nu(u)$ defined by \eqref{eq:kn0} coincides with $\kappa_n(u)$ defined by \eqref{eq:kn1}. \end{proof} \begin{proof}{Proof of Theorem~\ref{thm:main0}} The existence of isometric realization of $ds^2$ as a frontal map has been proved.
 So we need to prove the remaining properties.
 Since $a(0)\ne 0$, \eqref{eq:a} implies that $\kappa_n(0)\ne 0$.
 By \eqref{eq:kn0}, this $\kappa_n(0)$ is equal to the limiting normal curvature of $p$.
 So the first assertion of Theorem A is obtained.
 Assertions (1)--(4) follow immediately from Proposition \ref{prop:Honda}. \end{proof}